Lupita Nyong'o: Early life and education

-At age 14, Nyong'o made her professional acting debut as Juliet in Romeo and Juliet in a production by the Nairobi-based repertory company Phoenix Players.
-While a member of the Phoenix Players, Nyong'o also performed in the plays On The Razzle and There Goes The Bride.
-Nyong'o credits the performances of Whoopi Goldberg and Oprah Winfrey in The Color Purple with inspiring her to pursue a professional acting career.
+At the age of 14, Nyong'o made her professional acting debut as Juliet in William Shakespeare's Romeo and Juliet, in a production by the Nairobi-based repertory company Phoenix Players.
+While a member of the Phoenix Players, she also performed in the plays On The Razzle and There Goes The Bride.
+She credits the performances of Whoopi Goldberg and Oprah Winfrey in The Color Purple with inspiring her to pursue a professional acting career.

-When she was 16, her parents sent her to Mexico for seven months to learn Spanish.
-During those seven months, Nyong'o lived in Taxco, Guerrero, and took classes at the Universidad Nacional Autónoma de México's Learning Centre for Foreigners.
-Nyong'o later attended St. Mary's School in Nairobi, where she received an IB Diploma in 2001 and received the mean grade of 6 out of 7 and came second in her class.
+When Nyong'o was 16, her parents sent her to Mexico for seven months to learn Spanish.
+During those seven months, she lived in Taxco, Guerrero, and took classes at the Universidad Nacional Autónoma de México's Learning Centre for Foreigners.
+Nyong'o later attended St. Mary's School in Nairobi, where she received an IB Diploma in 2001 and received the mean grade of 6 out of 7, coming second in her class.
 She went to the United States for college, graduating from Hampshire College with a degree in film and theatre studies.

 In 2013, her father was elected to represent Kisumu County in the Kenyan Senate and by 2017, he became Governor.
 Nyong'o's mother is the managing director of the Africa Cancer Foundation and her own communications company.
 Other family members include Tavia Nyong'o, a scholar and professor at New York University; Omondi Nyong'o, a paediatric ophthalmologist in Palo Alto, California, US; Kwame Nyong'o, one of Kenya's leading animators and leading technology expert; and Isis Nyong'o, a media and technology leader who was named one of Africa's most powerful young women by Forbes magazine.